Measuring Oscillations with A Million Atmospheric Neutrinos: Experimental Analyses

 An additional Single-Ring Sub-GeV $\pi^0$-like sample is defined for $e$-like events passing a $\pi^0$ cut, accounting for a fraction of neutral current events producing a $\pi^0$ which decays to a pair of photons, but only one of them is reconstructed.
 For these events, another sample is defined in the case that both photons are reconstructed, Sub-GeV 2-Ring $\pi^0$-like.
 Single-Ring Multi-GeV $e$-like events follow the same criteria as their Sub-GeV counterparts, and no further classification is done for $\mu$-like events.
 Finally, for Multi-Ring Multi-GeV $e$-like events, a two-step classification is done.
 The first one tags most of the neutral-current events into the Multi-Ring Other sample.
 The remaining events are divided into neutrino and antineutrino samples.

 As expected from~\Cref{sec:OSC}, Sub-GeV samples are those most sensitive to the $CP$-violating phase.
 The effect from different values of $\delta_{CP}$ in the most relevant samples is shown in~\Cref{fig:sk_dcpmo_ratio}.
 Additionally, in~\Cref{fig:sk_dcpmo_ratio} we also show the power of Multi-GeV $e$-like samples to discern between normal and inverted orderings.
-More details about the SuperK simulation can be found in~\Cref{sec:SKSim}, including the reproduction of the official the zenith distributions for each sample in~\Cref{fig:SKzenith}.\\
+Despite their name, $\overline{\nu}$-like samples have still more neutrinos than antineutrinos; this contamination of neutrinos comes due to the modest neutrino-antineutrino separation power and the smaller $\overline{\nu}$ cross section.
+Therefore, the effects of different values of $\delta_{CP}$ or mass ordering scenarios are diluted.
+More details about the SuperK simulation can be found in~\Cref{sec:SKSim}.\\

-Detector systematics hves a minor effect on the sensitivity to the oscillation parameters as compared with those from the flux or the neutrino-nucleon cross-section.
-Nevertheless, we implement a subset of the most relevant SK detector systematic uncertainties, and as detailed as possible within the reach of our simulation.
-For this, we follow~\cite{Abe_2018} and are summarized in~\Cref{table:SKSysts} for each of the three major detector phases aforementioned.
+Detector systematics have a secondary effect on the sensitivity to the oscillation parameters, except $\delta_{CP}$, as compared with those of the flux or the neutrino-nucleon cross section.
+To realistically asses the sensitivity of the experiment, we implement a subset of the most relevant SuperK detector systematic uncertainties as detailed as possible within the reach of our simulation.
+Our implemented systematics follow~\cite{Abe_2018} and are summarized in~\Cref{table:SKSysts} for each of the three major detector phases aforementioned.